Set Up Your iOS Development Environment

 To enable forceios, install CocoaPods.

-To check if it is already installed, type in the Terminal window: pod
+- To check if it is already installed, type in the Terminal window:

-- If this command reports any version number from 1.7 to 1.8, you’re done—proceed to the next installation.
-If the reported version is not in this range, continue to step 2.
+- If this command reports version number 1.8 or higher, you’re done—proceed to the next installation.
+If the reported version is below this range, continue to step 2.

 - If you get a “command not found” error message, continue to step 2.